Hypertension

 Essential Referral Information

-• History of BP measurements including 24-hour measurements or home measurements if available
+• History of blood pressure (BP) measurements (preferred both arms), including 24-hour or home measurements if available.

 Additional Referral Information